 The beany flavor from the beans you choose can upgrade the overall effect of the recipe.
 You will love the fragrance of melted cheese topped with enchiladas.
 Take the batch out of the oven, and your house will be filled with such a warm, comforting scent.

 These pulled pork sandwiches are also a decent way to use up your leftover treat.
-Mixing your yummy, tender pork with cheese, toast them up together with bread, and they will become your next-day-after-feast breakfast.
+Mix your yummy, tender pork with cheese, toast them up together with bread, and they will become your irresistible sandwich breakfast.

 Although any cheese is good, using cheddar cheese with the sharpness, earthy and pungent flavor can make a peak to your humble sandwiches.
 By the way, did I reveal to you that this breakfast will be ready within 15 minutes?